vozhyk-/emacs/README.md

 ```

 However, MagickWand-6.Q16HDRI requires MagickCore, which may be ImageMagick 7.
-So, you may fix `Requires:` in `/usr/lib/pkgconfig/MagickWand-6.Q16HDRI.pc`:
+So, you may need to fix `Requires:` in `/usr/lib/pkgconfig/MagickWand-6.Q16HDRI.pc`:

 ```
 Requires: MagickCore-6.Q16HDRI